contact@the-cue.group +49 611 978 480 80

 Dramaturgy

-Program segments are clearly separated from one another.
+Program elements are clearly separated from one another.

-Tension can be built deliberately — or intentionally reduced.
+Suspense can be deliberately built up or intentionally reduced.

-Today, lighting has to work both for the room and for the camera.
-It directly affects how professional an event appears.
+Today, lighting must work for both the venue and the camera.
+It directly influences how professional an event appears.

-Color temperature, shadows, contrast, and even illumination all need to be coordinated precisely.
+Color temperature, shadows, contrast, and even illumination must be precisely balanced.

 Aktiviere Funktionale Cookies um das YouTube Video zu laden.